-6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-The California Frontier: Read Less [-] ANTHRO C12AC Fire: Past, Present and Future Interactions with the People and Ecosystems of California 4 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 The course presents a diachronic perspective on human-fire interactions with local ecosystems in California that spans over 10,000 years.
+6 weeks - 7.5 hours of lecture per week 8 weeks - 5.5 hours of lecture per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam not required.
+Reading and Composition in Anthropology: Read Less [-] ANTHRO C12AC Fire: Past, Present and Future Interactions with the People and Ecosystems of California 4 Units Terms offered: Fall 2021, Fall 2020, Fall 2019 The course presents a diachronic perspective on human-fire interactions with local ecosystems in California that spans over 10,000 years.
 The course will provide an historical perspective on human-fire interactions at the landscape scale using a diverse range of data sources drawn from the fields of fire ecology, biology, history, anthropology, and archaeology.
 An important component includes examining how diverse cultures and ethnicity influenced how people perceived and used fire at the landscape scale in ancient, historical and modern times.
 The implications of these diverse fire practices and policies will be analyzed and the consequences they have had for transforming habitats and propagating catastrophic fires will be explored.
 Fire: Past, Present and Future Interactions with the People and Ecosystems of California: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructors: Stephens, Lightfoot Also listed as: ESPM C22AC Fire: Past, Present and Future Interactions with the People and Ecosystems of California: Read Less [-] ANTHRO 15 Seminar in Physical Anthropology 3 Units Terms offered: Prior to 2007 Each instructor will select one or more of the following topics in physical anthropology: evolutionary theory, the fossil record, stages of the life cycle, the biological basis of behavior, the roots of human behavior, human adaptation, genetic components of human behavior, ecological adaptations, controversies and issues in primatology, the social behavior and ecology of monkeys and apes, behavioral evolution, and a host of other current research and theoretical issues.
-Seminar in Physical Anthropology: Read More [+] Rules & Requirements Prerequisites: Consent of instructor; lower-division standing Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Seminar in Physical Anthropology: Read Less [-] ANTHRO 24 Freshman Seminar 1 Unit Terms offered: Fall 2020, Spring 2020, Spring 2019 The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+Instructors: Stephens, Lightfoot Also listed as: ESPM C22AC Fire: Past, Present and Future Interactions with the People and Ecosystems of California: Read Less [-] ANTHRO 24 Freshman Seminar 1 Unit Terms offered: Spring 2021, Fall 2020, Spring 2020 The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
 Freshman seminars are offered in all campus departments, and topics may vary from department to department and semester to semester.
 Enrollment limited to 15 freshmen.
 Freshman Seminar: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.
-Freshman Seminar: Read Less [-] ANTHRO 84 Sophomore Seminar 1 or 2 Units Terms offered: Fall 2020, Fall 2019, Spring 2019 Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
+Freshman Seminar: Read Less [-] ANTHRO 84 Sophomore Seminar 1 or 2 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
 Sophomore seminars offer opportunity for close, regular intellectual contact between faculty members and students in the crucial second year.
 The topics vary from department to department and semester to semester.
 Enrollment limited to 15 sophomores.
 Sophomore Seminar: Read More [+] Rules & Requirements Prerequisites: At discretion of instructor Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: